Using ONNX

 Quantization Aware Training

-Models trained using Quantization Aware Training contain quantizers in the ONNX graph.
+Models trained using QAT contain quantizers in the ONNX graph.
 These quantizers ensure that the inputs to the Linear/Dense and Conv layers are quantized.
-Since these QAT models have quantizers that are configured during training to a specific number of bits, the ONNX graph will need to be imported using the same settings:
+Since these QAT models have quantizers configured to a specific number of bits during training, you must import the ONNX graph using the same settings:

 # Define the number of bits to use for quantizing weights and activations during training